renzofp/shopping-cart-challenge/README.md

 ## About The Project

-The Laravel Dummy Cart is a simple functioning shopping cart without an actual store that supports it.
+The Laravel Dummy Cart is a simple functioning shopping cart without an actual store.
 It was built merely as a pretty cart demo.
 These are the core functionalities developed:

 -   Manual seed url enabled when visiting `/seed-cart`
 -   Ability to update item quantity on the fly, just like on Amazon!